 If you are part of the Evangel family and in need of assistance pertaining to Coronavirus (COVID-19), we are here to help!
 Whether it is going to the store on your behalf, picking up a prescription, or connecting in prayer, we’d like to know.

-Please fill out this form to provide us with information on how Evangel can help you.
+Please click one of the buttons below to provide us with information on how Evangel can help you.

-Your request will be reviewed, and we will contact you with more information.
+Your request will be reviewed, and we will contact you with more information if needed.

-We encourage you to look into these community resources as well.
-Please click on the links below for more information.
+Please click on the links below for more information or call 211.

 Supplemental Nutrition Assistance Program (SNAP)